AdobeDocs/campaign.en/help/v8/start/create-message.md

 >[!CAUTION]
 >
->When defining the content of the message for email delivery, do not include the link to the mirror page: it cannot be generated in this delivery mode.
+>When defining the content of the message for email delivery to external recipients, do not include the link to the mirror page: it cannot be generated in this delivery mode.

-#### Define exclusion settings {#define-exclusion-settings}
+### Exclusion settings {#define-exclusion-settings}

-When defining the target of a delivery, the **[!UICONTROL Exclusions]** tab is used to limit the number of messages.
+When defining the [audience of a delivery](#target-population), the **[!UICONTROL Exclusions]** tab is used to limit the number of messages.
 Default parameters are recommended, but you can adapt settings depending on your needs.
 However, these options should only be changed by an expert user to avoid any misusage and errors.

+>[!CAUTION]
+>
+>As an expert user, for specific use cases, you can change these settings, but Adobe recommends to keep the default configuration.

-You can choose to exclude addresses that have reached a certain number of consecutive errors, or whose quality rating is below a threshold specified in this window.
+You can exclude addresses that have reached a certain number of consecutive errors, or whose quality rating is below a threshold specified in this window.
 You can also choose whether or not to authorize non-qualified addresses for which no data has been returned.

-Click the **[!UICONTROL Edit...]** link to modify the default configuration.
+To modify the default configuration, click the **[!UICONTROL Edit...]** link.

 ![](assets/target-exclusion-settings.png)

-The following options are available:
++++ See available options

-* **[!UICONTROL Exclude duplicate addresses during delivery]**: this option is active by defaultand removes duplicate email addresses during delivery.
+* **[!UICONTROL Exclude duplicate addresses during delivery]**: this option is active by default and removes duplicate email addresses during delivery.
 The strategy applied can vary according to how Adobe Campaign is used and the type of data in the database.
 The value of the option can be configured for each delivery template.
 * **[!UICONTROL Exclude recipients who no longer want to be contacted]** , i.e. recipients whose email addresses are on denylist ('opt out').
 This option must remain selected in order to observe the professional ethics of e-marketing.
 * **[!UICONTROL Exclude quarantined recipients]**: this option lets you exclude from the target any profiles with an address which is quarantined.
 We strongly recommend keeping this option selected.
 Learn more about quarantine management in [this section](../send/quarantines.md).
 * **[!UICONTROL Limit delivery]** to a given number of messages.
 This option lets you enter the maximum number of messages to be sent.
 If the target audience exceeds the number of messages indicated, a random selection is applied to the target.
 To send all messages, keep this value to '0'.
 * **[!UICONTROL Keep duplicate records (same identifier)]**: this option allows sending multiple deliveries to recipients who satisfy several targeting criteria.
++++

 ### Select the recipients of proof messages {#select-the-proof-target}